 Outraged, Margaret flies home, expecting to find her family up in arms.
 Instead, she's amazed to hear they want to forget about it.
 Their mom is worried about what it might stir up, and Annalie just wants to have a 'normal' summer - which Margaret is determined to ruin, apparently.

 Back under each other's skins, things between Margaret and Annalie get steadily worse - and not even the distraction of first love (for Annalie) or lost love (for Margaret) can bring them together.

 Until finally, a crushing secret threatens to tear them apart forever.

-How to Live Without You Sarah Everett
+How to Live Without You by Sarah Everett

 In this heart-wrenching, coming-of-age story about family, grief, and second chances, seventeen-year-old Emmy returns home for the summer to uncover the truth behind her sister Rose’s disappearance—only to learn that Rose had many secrets, ones that have Emmy questioning herself and the sister Emmy thought she knew.

-The Words We Keep Erin Stewart
+The Words We Keep by Erin Stewart

 It's been three months since The Night on the Bathroom Floor--when Lily found her older sister Alice hurting herself.
 Since then, Lily has been desperately trying to keep things together for herself and her family.
 But now Alice is coming home from her treatment program, and it is becoming harder for Lily to ignore all of the feelings she's been trying to outrun.